Sazonoff/UnitySaveSystem/README.md

 }
 ```

-### Installing SaveProvider
+### Picking SaveProvider
-Base requires the installation of the so-called SaveProvider, which encapsulates the logic of writing/reading saves.
+There are SaveProviders, which encapsulate the logic of writing/reading saves.
-Each save provider may contain their own additional installation instructions.

 Right now, there are two options to choose from:
-1. Newtonsoft JSON(JSON.NET) https://github.com/Sazonoff/UnitySaveSystemJsonProvider
+1. Newtonsoft JSON(JSON.NET)
-2. LiteDB - saving in local db https://github.com/Sazonoff/UnitySaveSystemLiteDBProvider
+2. LiteDB - saving in local db

 # How to use
 - Create a new instance of SaveSystem
 - SaveSystem.Initialize(...) it
 - Call SaveSystem.SaveDirtyFiles() as often as you want.
 I prefer to call it every LateUpdate()
-- Use SaveSystem.GetSave(int id) to get the required save
+- Use SaveSystem.GetSave<T>(int id) to get the required save
-- After any change to save - call save.SetDirty()
+- After any change to save - call save.SetDirty() so inform next SaveSystem.SaveDirtyFiles() to collect it

 # How do I make my own save?
 - Create your save class.